nswdpc/silverstripe-taggable-notifications/README.md

 ## Configuration

-Add project level tags.
-These are added to all notifications sent by the service.
+Add a project level tag.
+If provided, this is added to all notifications sent by the service.

 ```yaml
 ---